AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-righteousness; the cause too of his lighting up his sun, and sending down his own son....The feeling of anger (if it is proper to call his admonition anger) is full of love to man, God condescending to emotion on man\'s account, etc."[^219]
+righteousness; the cause too of his lighting up his sun, and sending down his own son....The feeling of anger (if it is proper to call his admonition anger) is full of love to man, God condescending to emotion on man's account, etc."[^219]

 He represents that God is never angry; he hates sin with unlimited hatred but loves the sinner with illimitable love.
 His omnipotence is directed by omniscience and can and will overcome all evil and transform it to good.
 His threats and punishments have but one purpose, and that the good of the punished.
 Hereafter those who have here remained obdurate will be chastened until converted.
-Man\'s freedom will never be lost, and ultimately it will be converted in the last and wickedest sinner.
+Man's freedom will never be lost, and ultimately it will be converted in the last and wickedest sinner.

-Fire is an emblem of the divine punishments which purify the bad.[^220]
-\"Punishment is, in its operation, like medicine; it dissolves the hard heart, purges away the filth of uncleanness, and reduces the swellings of pride and haughtiness; thus restoring its subject to a sound and healthful state.\"
+Fire is an emblem of the divine punishments which purify the bad.[^220] "Punishment is, in its operation, like medicine; it dissolves the hard heart, purges away the filth of uncleanness, and reduces the swellings of pride and haughtiness; thus restoring its subject to a sound and healthful state."

 "The Lord is the propitiation, not only for our sins, that is of the faithful, but also for the whole world (1 John 2:2); therefore he truly